 There is a variety of fish available, such as rainbow trout, king salmon, and lake trout.

 Some places where fishing can be done are Rio Caterina; Lago Roca and Rico river, which are located 51km from El Calafate; and River De Las Vueltas near El Chalten.

-Joining a tour is easier than trying to fish on your own, as the guides will provide the equipment, accommodation, transport, and food, as well as, they know where the best spots are.
+Joining a tour is easier than trying to fish on your own, as the guides will provide the equipment, accommodation, transport, and food, plus, they know where the best spots are.
 On the other hand, it does make the trip more expensive, so you have to weigh all pros and cons.

 Hiking in Los Glaciares national park

 There are so many incredible hiking trails in Los Glaciares, especially near El Chalten that they deserve a separate entry from the other things to do in Los Glaciares national park.

 Well, honestly, the whole Patagonia is a hiker’s paradise.

 In Los Glaciares, you can find trails for all skills.
 There are just relatively easy walks available, as well as multi-day treks.